juniorsundarCasual/TGT/vault/volume-5.chapter-370.md

 id: lm5j9b10k4llxrmlcbp2lzk
 title: Chapter 370 - The Dreaded Outcome
 desc: ''
-updated: 1693740069527
+updated: 1695641586941
 created: 1693472153374
 ---

 After the hubbub settled, Guy took the podium and addressed the crowd.
 "This concludes the Rebuttal segment of the debate.
 Now, we move on to the deliberation segment.
 This is where YOU-" he gestured towards the audience and judges, "-get to decide who the winner of this debate is."

-With that said, the crowd dispersed for a short break, and the judges shuffled out into a different room to deliberate on whom the winner should be.
+With that said, the crowd dispersed for a short break, and the judges shuffled out into a different room to deliberate on who the winner should be.
 Guy allotted half an hour for the judges to come to terms.
 As he entered the room with them, though, he was greeted with a heated debate taking place already.

 "Team 1 had a more structured argumentation.
 Especially their closing rebuttals, they captured the weaknesses of the opposing team concisely-" Markus said.